Covert Comic Home Page

 Now I know how Mata Hari must have felt (assuming Mata Hari's luggage ever got lost when she was TDY).

+Even if I knew the geographic coordinates of this room I just checked into, I wouldn't be permitted to disclose them.
 At this moment every cell in my body is totally exhausted.
-I'm so tired I'm not even going to play Snoopy's Theme by Vince Guaraldi on my computer at full blast, which I had intended to do as a way of celebrating my arrival in the Green Zone.
+I'm so tired I'm not even going to play Snoopy's Theme by Vince Guaraldi on my computer at full blast (which I had intended to do as a way of celebrating my arrival at the massive US embassy compound here in Baghdad).
 For now, that milestone will have to wait.
-I am turning in immediately, this very second, because, trust me people, your humble intelligence officer is smack dab in the middle of ...
-My War on Terror!™
+I am turning in immediately, this very second, because trust me people, your humble spook is absolutely smack dab in the middle of ... my war on terror!

 *